johnmathews/johnmathews.is/README.md

 1. Run `yarn aux`.
 2. Alternatively, if you run `yarn build` then the sitemap, search index and aloglia data will be updated and uploaded too.

+## How to create a new blog post or snippet

+1. In vim, run `:Mp name-of-markdown-file`
+2. In neovim, use the `meta` snippet to generate the frontmatter.

 ## Chatbot